RakhithJK/dbeaver-dbeaver-wiki/Enterprise-Edition.md

   - Tasks (Composite Tasks, Email results, Task scheduler)
   - Kerberos UI Authentication
   - Spelling
+  - Command Line Interface
-  - A possibility for us to support and develop the Community version, add new features faster, provide better support and much more.
+  - A possibility for us to support and develop the Community version, add new features faster, provide better support, and much more.

 Even if you do not need enterprise features you can purchase a license as a form of donation.
 Thank you!